Wolfgang Smith vs. Pierre Teilhard de Chardin

 Conclusion

-We do not espouse to the full content the theories of Pierre Teilhard de Chardin or to those of Wolfgang Smith.
-They are both important contributors to the messy clash of ideas in the realm of science and speculative theology.
-Catholics should not retreat into a pre Vatican II world view as many of the followers of Wolfgang Smith have done, nor rush headlong into Modernism that we find among many followers of Pierre Teilhard de Chardin.
+They are both contributors to the messy clash of ideas in the realm of science and speculative theology.
+Catholics should not retreat into a pre Vatican II world view as many of the followers of Wolfgang Smith have done, nor rush headlong into Modernism that we find in Pierre Teilhard de Chardin.

 Related articles